-With the following tips on breaking in and taking care of your recorder I would like to help you reach the optimal sound development.
+By following these tips on breaking in and taking care of your recorder I would like to help you reach optimal sound development for your instrument.

 Before every session you should warm up the head joint of the recorder to body temperature.